Mean Variance Optimization [Portfolio Construction]

 This test can be done with either historical or “predicted” returns.
 We will assign random weights to each of the strategies in the portfolio; the sum of all the weights shall equal 1 (or 100% of allocated capital).
 After assigning weights to each of the strategies we can generate a risk-adjusted return value or Sharpe Ratio.
 This is the Sharpe Ratio had we traded each of these strategies with the weight we just assigned to each.

 After thousands of tests assigning random weights, we generate a plot of the thousands of Sharpe Ratios.
 We are trying to find the best weightings to lower the variance in our portfolio while keeping the return as high as possible.
+The leftmost dots create the Efficient Frontier and the leftmost dot is considered the minimum variance portfolio.
 The graph’s legend or color bar shows the highest Sharpe Ratio possible.
 This portfolio contains the three “checked” strategies on the far left of the photo below and the highest Sharpe from this portfolio is 2.17.

 We can then hover over the graph and view the weights that produced a specific Sharpe value or dot on the chart.
-The idea here is we can see how to weight the strategies in our portfolio to give us the “optimal” or best risk-adjusted reward – which is our ultimate goal as trading system developers.
+The idea here is we can see how to weight the strategies in our portfolio to give us the “optimal” or best risk-adjusted reward (optimal portfolio construction) – which is our ultimate goal as trading system developers.

 The red dot shows equal weights or how our portfolio would have performed had we traded each strategy with the same position size.

-Now to answer the question “does adding this strategy to my portfolio help or hurt expected performance?”.
-In Build Alpha’s portfolio mode you can simply include or remove strategies and quickly see if the Sharpe Ratio increases or decreases.
-Below I have selected one additional strategy (see checks on the far left of the photo below) and you can see a Sharpe Ratio improvement from our original 2.17 to 2.50.
+Now to answer the question “does adding this strategy to my portfolio help or hurt expected performance”?
+In Build Alpha’s portfolio mode, you can simply include or remove strategies and quickly see if the Sharpe Ratio increases or decreases with this Mean Variance analysis.
+Below I have selected one additional strategy (see four checks on the far left of the photo below) and you can see a Sharpe Ratio improvement from our original 2.17 to 2.50.